 - If they are old enough, give them small responsibilities they can handle, so they can feel more part of the process.
 This might include having them help you pack their suitcase, helping you put together part of the itinerary, or choosing the restaurant for lunch.
 This will help them gain the skills and confidence they need to travel independently themselves when they are older.

 - We are NOT experts on family travel!
-For family travel tips, I highly recommend checking out y Travel Blog run by Australian couple Caz & Craig who have been traveling around the world with their 2 young daughters and blogging about it since 2010!
+For more family travel tips, I highly recommend checking out family travel blogs such as y Travel Blog run by Australian couple Caz & Craig who have been traveling around the world with their 2 young daughters and blogging about it since 2010!
 We have no idea how they do it, but they do it well!

 - Take photos to capture the memories so you can share them as a family after the trip.
 But don’t get too focused on taking photos and videos!
 It is about the moments together, and getting too focused on technology and photos can really take away from that.